 What is the most difficult toddler age?

 Though most people say the most difficult toddler age is between 2-4, many children are just looking for a parent who can understand them.
-With these top tips, you will find that there is no difficult toddler age after all!
+With these top tips, you will find that your child is not trying to be difficult but learning how to deal with more complex emotions.

 How do you discipline a 3 year old who won’t listen?